Amar-Sri-MS/FunTools/csr_peek/README.md

 A simple example of how to use this library is provided in csr-rt/test/prog.cpp

 Note: This only writes to a dumb backend (screen).
 For this library to be useful, it has to be linked against other backends.

+## Example frontend

+See description of csrsh before